“As Is” in Texas Residential Transactions

 As to remedies under the Statutory Fraud Act in real estate cases, Section 27.0015(b) ties into the DTPA: “A violation of Section 27.01 [of the Statutory Fraud Act] that relates to the transfer of title to real estate is a false, misleading, or deceptive act or practice” as defined by the DTPA.
 Accordingly, DTPA remedies are available.

-A buyer who believes he has been deceived in a real estate transaction may sue a non-disclosing seller on grounds of common-law fraud.
+A buyer who believes he has been deceived in a real estate transaction may seek remedies a non-disclosing seller on grounds of common-law fraud.
 The required elements are: (1) the defendant made a representation to the plaintiff; (2) the representation was material; (3) the representation was false; (4) when the defendant made the representation the defendant knew it was false or made the representation recklessly and without knowledge of its truth; (5) the defendant made the representation with the intent that the plaintiff act on it; (6) the plaintiff relied on the representation; and (7) the representation caused the plaintiff injury.
 Shandong Yinguang Chem.
 Indus.
 Joint Stock Co., Ltd. v.
 Potter, 607 F.3d 1029, 1032-33 (5th Cir.
 2010) (citing Ernst & Young, L.L.P. v.
 Pacific Mut.
 Life Ins.
 Co., 51 S.W.3d 573, 577 (Tex.
 2001)).

 Fraudulent inducement as a cause of action is a subset of general common-law fraud and relates specifically to a contract between a seller and a buyer.
 Bohnsack v.
 Varco, LP, 668 F.3d 262, 277 (5th Cir.
 2012).
 A cause of action for fraudulent inducement requires the existence of an enforceable contract.
 Zorilla v.
 Aypco Constr.
 II, LLC, 58 Tex.
 Sup.
 Ct.
 J. 1140 (Tex.
 2015).